Classes, Seminars, & Lectures

 Whether you want to learn how to tap dance, make sushi, or discuss concepts alongside fellow learners of all ages, the options in Douglas County are limitless.

-Here specifically here at the SRC we offer classes in estate planning, Welcome to Medicare, AARP Smart Driver Course, Cooking on a Budget, and much more.
-For information about classes, call Janet at (785) 727-7873or contact us using our online form.
+Here specifically here at the SRC we offer classes in estate planning, Welcome to Medicare, and AARP Smart Driver Course to name a few.
+Check out our online calendar of events for upcoming SRC courses and events.
+For information about classes, call 785-842-0543 or contact us using our online form.

 If you would like to offer a class or start a group, we would be happy to discuss how we can help make your dream happen.
-Call Janet at (785) 727-7873 or contact us using our online form.
+Call 785-842-0543 or contact us using our online form.

 Our three area universities, Baker University, Haskell Indian Nations University, and the University of Kansas, also nourish the community’s commitment to learning.
 The Lawrence calendar is filled with classes, lectures, and workshops offered at local museums and networking groups as well as at organizations such as the Dole Institute of Politics, the Osher Lifelong Learning Institute, and the Lawrence Arts Center.